Chocolate Chip Biscoff Cookies

 There’s something magical about this time of year, when the days are longer and the nights are warmer.
 I’ve been spending my evenings lounging on my cozy hammock, reading a book (currently I’m re-reading The Divine Secrets of the Ya-Ya Sisterhood) and snacking on freshly baked cookies.
 Mostly, I’m on the hammock because after baking several batches of cookies, the house is hot and the eighty degrees outside feels absolutely sensational.

 Like most home bakers, I have a regular rotation of cookies I tend to bake when I’m craving something sweet.
 Usually, the cookies contain some sort of chocolate.
 Sometimes it’s chocolate chips or simply cocoa powder, sometimes it’s both.
-Lately, when I’ve been craving chocolate cookies, I either whip up a batch of the cookies I’m sharing with you today, these chocolate chip oatmeal cookies or chocolate crinkle cookies.
-Sometimes I’ll transform them into ice cream sandwich cookies, but on nights like tonight, I’m just eating them straight out of the cookie jar.
+Lately, when I’ve been craving chocolate cookies, I either whip up a batch of the cookies I’m sharing with you today, or one of these chocolate chip cookie recipes: chocolate chip oatmeal cookies or chocolate chip pecan bar cookies, crunchy double chocolate chip cranberry oatmeal.
+Sometimes I’ll transform these biscoff cookies into ice cream sandwich cookies, but on nights like tonight, I’m just eating them straight out of the cookie jar.

 Recently, I’ve been doing a lot of stress baking when I can’t sleep or my mind is racing with worry.
 I don’t usually get that personal on here, a rule I made for myself when I first launched this, but rules are made to be broken.
 It seems like health catastrophes come in waves and right now, both of my in-laws are struggling.
 Hubby’s mom is battling cancer for the second time, and his dad is having major problems with Parkinson’s Disease.
 Baking has given me an escape away from the very real realities in which we’re currently living in.
 When a loved one’s health is crumbling, the political garbage in the news doesn’t seem as important and if you allow yourself to get sucked into the negative cycle, everything just seems like a death sentence.